 Health Conditions Related to Genetic Changes

-At least 18 mutations in the ATP6V0A2 gene have been identified in people with cutis laxa.
-ATP6V0A2 mutations cause a form of the disorder called autosomal recessive cutis laxa type II, which is characterized by loose, sagging skin and distinctive facial features.
-Some affected individuals also have delayed development, intellectual disability, seizures, and problems with movement that can worsen over time.
+More than 40 variants (also known as mutations) in the ATP6V0A2 gene have been identified in people with cutis laxa.
+ATP6V0A2 variants cause a form of the disorder called autosomal recessive cutis laxa type 2A (ARCL2A), which is characterized by loose, sagging skin; distinctive facial features; and larger than normal spaces (fontanelles) between the skull bones that close later than usual.
+Some affected individuals also have delayed development, intellectual disability, seizures, or problems with movement that can worsen over time.
+Variants in this gene also cause a related condition called wrinkly skin syndrome, which typically has milder features.

 Other Names for This Gene